Sell more with better email & SMS

 If you have used the WordPress editor before, you’ll find that the process is similar to that on WooCommerce.

-To add a new product, you should click on the “Products” tab on the left-hand side of the dashboard and click on “Add New Product.”
+To add a new product, you should click on the “Products” tab on the left-hand side of the dashboard and click on “Add New.”
 A screen similar to the one below will appear.

-However, unlike in the standard WordPress editor, you will need to add a lot of data about the product.
+However, unlike in the standard WordPress editor, you’ll need to add a lot of data about the product.

 Product data section